-- (1) Require an insurer, organization for managed care, health benefit plan, or any person or entity who provides coverage for a medical or health care service to pay for or reimburse a person for costs associated with the medical use of cannabis. - (2) Require any employer to allow the medical use of cannabis in the workplace or to modify the job or working conditions of an individual who engages in the medical use of cannabis that are based upon the reasonable business purposes of the employer. - (3) Limit the ability of an employer to establish, continue, or enforce a drug-free workplace program or policy. \$2-33-7.
+- (1) Require an insurer, organization for managed care, health benefit plan, or any person who provides coverage for a medical or health care service to pay for or reimburse a person for costs associated with the medical use of cannabis. - (2) Require any employer to permit or accommodate an employee's use or possession of medical cannabis, to allow the medical use of cannabis in the workplace, or to modify the job or working conditions of an individual who engages in the medical use of cannabis that are based upon the reasonable business purposes of the employer. - (3) Prohibit an employer from refusing to hire, discharging, disciplining, or otherwise taking an adverse employment action against an individual with respect to hire, tenure, terms, conditions, or privileges of employment because of that individual's use or possession of medical cannabis.